-Choosing paint colours can be fun and exciting.
-It helps us express our creativity and adds our personalities to our home painting and decorating.
-Picking the right paint colour is one part of the equation, the other part is to select the right finish or also known as sheen.
+Choosing paint colours can be fun and exciting as it helps us express our creativity and adds our personalities to our home painting and decorating projects.

-The following information and tips will explain the differences between the paint finishes or sheen, why you need to choose one and which is the best one to use in each room, so that you can put the finishing statement of the perfect enhancement to your paint colour choices.
+The information and tips that follow will explain the differences between the paint finishes or sheen, why you need to choose one over the other and which is going to be the best one to use so that you can put the finishing statement of the perfect enhancement to your paint colour choices.

 What Is Paint Finish

 In the house painting business the paint finish is a measure of how much light reflects off the painted surface, resulting in gloss or lack of.
 The different paint finishes will be visible on a painted surface such as walls and ceilings by the reflection of how shiny or glossy the reflect light.

 What Is Paint Sheen